sta199-fa20-002/website/public/labs/lab-04-cond-prob.utf8.md

 # Submission

 Knit to PDF to create a PDF document.
-Stage and commit all remaining changes, and push your work to GitHub.
+Knit and commit all remaining changes, and push your work to GitHub.
 Make sure all files are updated on your GitHub repo.